-iPhone 14 colours: All the iPhone 14 and 14 Pro colours
+iPhone 14 colours: All the iPhone 14 and 14 Pro colours available

 Moving over to the iPhone 14 Pro and Pro Max, things on the back and sides of the phones haven't changed that much since the 13 Pro range.

-While the front of the phone is revolutionised thanks to the addition of the Digital Island, the back looks much the same, with a big three-camera array for all your photographic needs and a frosted glass finish.
+While the front of the phone is revolutionised thanks to the addition of what Apple calls the Dynamic Island, the back looks much the same, with a big three-camera array for all your photographic needs and a frosted glass finish.

 The sides are again polished stainless steel, making for a slightly jazzier look in certain lighting compared to the matte aluminium of the standard iPhone 14.